After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 In September, Chestertown released a 16-month anti-racism plan that includes an apology for slavery, the establishment of an equity advisory committee, and offical support for existing community efforts.
 Those include Sumner Hall’s Legacy Day celebration of African-American culture, the Black Union of Kent County’s Juneteenth festival, which launched last year around the town fountain, and the James Taylor Lynching Remembrance Coalition, which seeks to memorialize a 23-year-old Black man lynched by a white mob near the Kent County Courthouse in 1892.

 “When everything happened [last] summer, my uncle was telling me about the civil rights movement,” says Wallace.
 “It made me look back for comparisons between what happened then and what’s happening now.
-In a Malcolm X speech, he mentioned Gloria Richardson.
+And in a Malcolm X speech, he mentioned Gloria Richardson.
 He said it would be these small communities, these rural areas, that would step up and make change when they say, ‘we’re here.’
 Knowing everything that happened on the Eastern Shore makes this different.
 That is what makes this real.”

 Notably, the police department has also revised its “use-of-force” policy to include a duty to intervene.
 The Eastern Shore has not escaped the plague of police-related deaths of Black people in modern-day America.
-In 2018, 19-year-old Anton Black, who was born in Chestertown, was killed under the weight of three law enforcement officers outside of his mother’s home in Caroline County.

-In December, Black’s family filed a federal lawsuit alleging excessive force by officers and ensuing efforts to cover up those actions by public officials.
-It would take an entire year for the cop, Thomas Webster IV, to lose his certification, and only after it was revealed that he failed to disclose dozens of use-of-force reports from his previous post in Delaware.
+In 2018, 19-year-old Anton Black, who was born in Chestertown, was killed under the weight of three law enforcement officers outside of his mother’s home in nearby Caroline County.
+This past December, Black’s family filed a federal lawsuit alleging excessive force by officers and ensuing efforts to cover up those actions by public officials, as it would take an entire year for the cop, Thomas Webster IV, to lose his certification, only after it was revealed that he failed to disclose dozens of use-of-force reports from his previous post in Delaware.
 And this year, after failing to advance last session due to COVID-19, lawmakers also plan to reintroduce Anton’s Law, which would require more transparency and accountability from Maryland police departments.

-Black’s death, brutally captured on body-camera footage, and so similar to that of George Floyd’s, is what sparked Wanda Boyer, a Chestertown native, to lead the effort to install those murals, along with fellow town activists Arlene Lee and Maria Wood.
+Black’s death, brutally captured on body-camera footage and so similar to that of George Floyd’s, is what sparked Wanda Boyer, a Chestertown native, to lead the effort to install those local murals, along with fellow town activists Arlene Lee and Maria Wood.
 “Being so close to home, the illusion was over, it was time for us to do something,” says Boyer, 57, who grew up in the Uptown neighborhood.
 “From the beginning, I knew that even if the murals didn’t get passed, they would at least start some conversations.
 But it’s also about bringing action . . .
 I am cautiously keeping hope alive.
 All we’ve had is hope.”

 “He said it would be these small communities, these rural areas, that would step up and make change when they say, ‘we’re here.’”